 In 2013, Sheri Booker published Nine Years Under, a memoir about her time working in a West Baltimore funeral home.
 Featured in such national outlets as The New York Times, NPR, and Essence magazine, she also won the 2014 NAACP Image Award for Outstanding Literary Work from a Debut Author.
 Baltimore's City Paper named Nine Years Under one of its top ten local books of 2014.
 In addition to being a writer, Sheri is a poet, spoken word artist and teacher.
 “I found my voice at Notre Dame,” she said.

 A solid foundation in the theory and practice of marketing at Notre Dame propelled Tara Mathew Sahu to the top of her profession.
 Her career began with Motorola, where she eventually managed global advertising campaigns.
 After a stint with Leo Burnett, one of the world’s largest advertising agencies, she joined The Coca-Cola Company in Atlanta, where she has worked on Super Bowl campaigns, traveled to the Olympics and developed television spots that were ranked by AdWeek as among the best of 2013.
-“I have a lot of passion and love for Notre Dame University of Maryland.
+“I have a lot of passion and love for Notre Dame of Maryland University.
 There are so many things that make this a special place—the faculty, the friendships, the communities and organizations that will help you discover and follow your passion," she said.
 "You will be joining a community whose sole purpose is to educate leaders that will transform the world.”

 Julie Kline Rybczinski was beloved for her joyfulness and gentle spirit.
 She received Notre Dame’s Recent Graduate Award for leadership in the Archdiocese of Baltimore and devotion to her alma mater.
 Julie passed away in 2010, leaving behind her husband and daughters, but her spirit lives on through her family, friends, classmates—and the St. John’s Bible exhibit in the Loyola/Notre Dame Library.
 “Julie was a remarkable woman—smart, positive and a very committed individual,” said president emerita Dr. Mary Pat Seurkamp.